facebook/react/docs/docs/reference-dom-elements.md

 Since `for` is a reserved word in JavaScript, React elements use `htmlFor` instead.

-### key

-`key` in React doesn't correspond to anything in HTML.
-It's an optional unique identifier for components in lists.
-Assigning it a key that persists makes sure the component stays.
-You can read more [here](/react/docs/reconciliation.html).

 ### onChange

 The `onChange` event behaves as you would expect it to: whenever a form field is changed, this event is fired.
 We intentionally do not use the existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real time.

-### ref

-`ref` in React doesn't correspond to anything in HTML.
-It's a way for React components to access DOM elements or child components outside the normal dataflow.
-You can read more [here](/react/docs/refs-and-the-dom.html).

 ### selected